Design is an accumulation of decisions.

 Programming’s equivalent to design principles are design patterns.
 Unlike the principles, there are many more than eight.
 Like the principles however, they are recognized approaches for organizing the elements.

 Both the visual designer and the programmer leverage the principles and patterns respectively to achieve consistent effect.
 A visual designer applies the principles for the viewer’s benefit.
-The programmer applies design patterns for his or her benefit.
+The programmer applies design patterns for his or her and other coders' benefit.
 This may sound selfish, but the reality is that the user of a software product benefits too.
 The benefits could be speed, reliability, consistency, and flexibility for example.
 Additionally, using design patterns allows other programmers to better understand a program’s code design.

 I will not leave you hanging though.
 Below are a few examples that illustrate some of the more common design patterns.